-- a.
-Five (5) spare Camera Lowering Systems (CLS) CDP6-16HDBP series per spec - b.
-Two (2) spare LT-CC-90 Lowering tool with SS aircraft cable each including Dewalt 20 volt 1⁄2" hammer drills (DCD985L2)
+- Two (2) Five (5) spare Camera Lowering Systems (CLS) CDP6-16HDBP series per spec - b.
+One (1) Two (2) spare LT-CC-90 Lowering tool with SS aircraft cable each including Dewalt 20 volt 1⁄2" hammer drills (DCD985L2)

-Y. INSTALL 332 AND SCIPCAB1 ITS CABINET ASSEMBLY
+X. INSTALL 332 AND SCIPCAB1 ITS CABINET ASSEMBLY

 Description - This work shall consist of installing a Department supplied Type 170 332 cabinet assembly or SCIPCAB1 cabinet assembly used to house the transceivers and splice tray equipment or gator patch to transmit the signals and connect to the fiber optic cable back to the hub building or TMC.
+Department supplied cabinet applies ONLY to the camera installations.